Dimensional Transmutation in Gravity and Cosmology: Dimensional transmutation and gravity

 \section{Dimensional transmutation and gravity}

-In an interacting QFT the renormalization group (RG) approach shows that, generically, a physical mass scale appears even if the classical Lagrangian does not contain any dimensionful parameters.
+In an interacting QFT the renormalization group (RG) approach shows that, generically, a physical mass scale appears even if the classical Lagrangian does not contain any dimensionful parameter.
 This phenomenon is the DT.

 The simplest way to understand DT is to look at the RGE of some coupling $\lambda$, \be \mu\frac{d\lambda}{d\mu} = \beta(\lambda), \ee and rewrite it as \be \frac{\mu}{\bar\mu} = \exp\left(\int_{\lambda(\bar\mu)}^{\lambda(\mu)}\frac{d\lambda'}{\beta(\lambda')}\right),\ee where $\bar\mu$ is some (arbitrarily chosen) reference energy (for example $\bar\mu =1$~GeV).
-By introducing now some (arbitrarily chosen) reference value for $\lambda$ too, which we denote $\lambda^*$ (for example, $\lambda^*=1$) we have \be \mu \exp\left(-\int_{\lambda^*}^{\lambda(\mu)}\frac{d\lambda'}{\beta(\lambda')}\right)=\bar\mu \exp\left(-\int_{\lambda^*}^{\lambda(\bar\mu)}\frac{d\lambda'}{\beta(\lambda')}\right). \ee The mass scale on the left-hand-side of this expression is, therefore, independent of $\mu$ and can be a physical mass scale.
+By introducing now some (arbitrarily chosen) reference value for $\lambda$ too, which we denote $\lambda^*$ (for example, $\lambda^*=1$) we have \be \mu \exp\left(-\int_{\lambda^*}^{\lambda(\mu)}\frac{d\lambda'}{\beta(\lambda')}\right)=\bar\mu \exp\left(-\int_{\lambda^*}^{\lambda(\bar\mu)}\frac{d\lambda'}{\beta(\lambda')}\right). \ee The mass scale on the left-hand-side of this expression is therefore independent of $\mu$ and can be a physical mass scale.